 When you set your expectations too high, it’s only going to lead to disappointment.
 It’s also a good idea not to compare yourself to others or put pressure on yourself.

-Do what’s best for you, and things will work out the way they should.
+Do what’s best for you, and things will work out.
 Everyone’s situation is different, and what might be perfect for someone else may not be perfect for you.

 2. Identify effective methods for managing time